 The primary low-level protocols are Internet Protocol (IP), Transmission Control Protocol (TCP), and User Datagram Protocol (UDP).
-IP is not user visible, but non-TSF processes may communicate with other hosts in the distributed system using a reliable byte stream or unreliable datagrams, TCP and UDP respectively.
+Non-TSF processes may communicate with other hosts in the distributed system using the TOE's implementation of those protocols.

 The higher-level network services are built on TCP or UDP.
 While the TOE supports the TCP application protocols listed below, only the timed application protocol uses UDP and is provided by the TOE in the evaluated configuration.
 The application protocols provided using TCP are: